An introduction to ELLCGA

 Over the years the County has produced many players who have represented Scotland and GB teams at junior, university and senior levels.
 Some have gone on to pursue professional careers.
 The most famous in recent years being Catriona Matthew.

-While the County team is for the top players, ELLCGA is not just for them and anyone with a handicap of 35 or less who is a member of an East Lothian club, or resident in East Lothian or was born in the County is eligible to join and enjoy the chance to participate in the competitions, meet new people and get a chance to play the many and varied courses in the county.
+While the County team is for the top players, ELLCGA is not just for them and anyone with a current World Handicap System Handicap Index , who is a member of an East Lothian club, or resident in East Lothian or was born in the County is eligible to join and enjoy the chance to participate in the competitions, meet new people and get a chance to play the many and varied courses in the county.